 12 Natural Home Remedies For Dust Mites That Works

 Unless you’re blessed with microscopic vision, you can’t see the millions of dust mites crawling all over your home, that is, if it actually crawls.
-But dust mites are not an urban myth and I’ve experienced first hand how they wreck havoc to my son’s health.
+But dust mites are not an urban myth and I’ve experienced first hand how they wreak havoc to my son’s health.

 Dust mites are ugly little things that feed on dead skin cells.
 Considering an average individual sheds more than one million dead cells a day, the millions of dust mites ruling your home need not worry about food.